dnguyen800/dnguyen800.github.io/_posts/2019-04-14-motion-sensor.md

         <figcaption> GE motion sensor | GE</figcaption>
       </figure>
       <h3>GE Z-Wave Plus Motion Sensors</h3>
       <p><strong>I continue to buy <a href="https://www.ebay.com/sch/i.html?_from=R40&_trksid=m570.l1313&_nkw=ge+z-wave+motion+sensor&_sacat=0&LH_TitleDesc=0&_osacat=0&_odkw=ge+z-wave+motion">GE Z-Wave Plus Motion Sensors</a> for its excellent range and USB power, but since it’s no longer being sold at retailers, I can’t recommend it.</strong> I sometimes find deals on eBay for under $30, which is a fair price as the sensor isn’t perfect (poor battery life and limited mounting options come to mind).
-These sensors are great in high traffic and large areas, but only if you can power the sensors with a USB cable.</p>
+These sensors are great in high traffic and medium-sized rooms, but only if you can power the sensors with a USB cable.</p>

        <figure class="align-center" style="width: 50%;">
        <a class="image-link" href="assets\images\other\motion-sensor-range.jpg" ><img src="assets\images\other\motion-sensor-range.jpg" alt="" /></a>